MOSES * EGYPT * SPAETH

 Arabian Philology and History: Ellen Wulff, M.A., Carsten Niebuhr Institute, Professor, University of Copenhagen; - Philippe Provencal, M.A., Semitic Philology, Aarhus University.

-History: Jens Jörgensen, M.A. in History, former Headmaster, officiately appointed examiner in history at the Universities of Copenhagen, Aarhus and Odense.
+History: Jens Jörgensen, MA in History, former Headmaster, officiately appointed examiner in history at the Universities of Copenhagen, Aarhus and Odense.

 Renaissance History: Alex Wittendorff, Ph.D., Professor, Departement of History, University of Copenhagen.